mbagg4152/protein-flavonoid-thesis-project/README.md

 ## KNApSAcK   code
 ### Purpose
 The KNApSAcK code was written for the purpose of aiding the literature search process.
-The database contains a multitude of useful entries relating to the list of KEGG species and going through the lis
+The database contains a multitude of useful entries relating to the list of KEGG species and going through the lists manually for each plant would be extremely time consuming.
+In order to speed up the process, this program was written.
+When an organism is searched in KNApSAcK, a list of known metabolites/compou

 ### How it works
 KNApSAcK has a simple partial URL-fetch system for the purpose of being used in programs, ```http://www.knapsackfamily.com/knapsack_core/result.php?sname=organism&word=```.